 Back then, many people frowned upon opening links in new windows.
 New windows were hard for users to manage.
 But the introduction of browser tabs have changed this.
 Instead of opening up new windows, you can now open links in new tabs.
 The big difference here is that browser tabs are easier for users to manage than browser windows.

 When a new window opens, it covers the user’s earlier window.
 The user is left confused and wondering how to get back.
 But when a new tab opens, the user can still see their earlier tab at the top.
-Switching back to it is swift and easy.
-In fact, many users have multiple tabs opened at once when they’re browsing.
-The tabs metaphor is easy for users to understand.
-The way it’s done on browsers today makes flipping from tab to tab easy and seamless.
-Now that the browser has changed, the way designers target their links should change too.
+Switching from tab to tab is easy for users to understand.
+In fact, most users have many tabs opened when they’re browsing.
+The browser has changed, so the way designers target their links should change too.

 Internal vs. External Links